 2) Socialize the Scrum Guide as the true definition of Scrum.
 Even starting with an agreement of the definition of the word, “Scrum” is a smart beginning.

 3) It’s vital to initiate Scrum of Scrums and MetaScrum right away, even if it takes a little longer at the beginning.

 4) Remember to mentor in-house champion to lead the process after coach/trainer is gone

 5) If you’re doing scrum with 3-4 teams, you’re already doing Scrum at Scale.

 Who is Daniel Mezick

-Daniel Mezick is a Certified Scrum@Scale Trainer, management consultant, author and keynote speaker.
+Daniel Mezick is a Scrum@Scale Trainer, management consultant, author and keynote speaker.
 He brings expertise about teams and team learning.
 He teaches specific techniques that help organizations quickly become much more adaptive.